bernhardAxonIvy/doc/source/engine-guide/deployment/prepare.rst

 Prepare
 -------

-Before deployment, the |axon-ivy| project must be available as ivy-archive (IAR) or packed as a zip-archive (ZIP).
-It is also possible to pack multiple |axon-ivy|
-projects in one single zip-archive.
+Before deployment, the Axon Ivy project must be available as ivy-archive (IAR) or packed as a zip-archive (ZIP).
+It is also possible to pack multiple Axon Ivy projects in one single zip-archive.
 All project dependencies must be resolved, either already installed in the application or part of the deployment.